mattheww/gomill/gomill_docs/ascii_boards.rst

    Returns the position given in an ASCII diagram.

-   *diagram* must be a string in the format returned by :func:`render_board`, representing a position with the specified size.
+   *diagram* should be a string in the format returned by :func:`render_board`, representing a position with the specified size.

-   Raises :exc:`ValueError` if it can't interpret the diagram.
+   Leading and trailing whitespace is ignored.

+   If the diagram is not in the right form, this function may raise :exc:`ValueError` or may return a 'best guess'.

    If the optional *board* parameter is provided, it must be an empty :class:`.Board` of the right size; the same object will be returned (this